 - Supplier management

 All of these modules share the same database which allows you to work continuously on up-to-date data and never import/export between different applications.

 How it Works

 Business Management solutions are made up of modules.
-You access an interface online and perform actions correlated to each module you have subscribed to:
+You access an interface online and perform actions linked to each module you have access to:

 - Invoice management to create quotes and invoices, send them to the customer and archive them

 - Customer and supplier relationship management to view customer and supplier receivables and payables, contracts, send reminders, etc.

 - Purchasing and sales management to monitor productions flows and manage stocks in real-time